Post

 Puppets

-Episodes 32, 40, 69, 95, 104, 120 One of the most fascinating abilities in the world of H×H. The technical term for them is Nen Beasts.
-We were introduced to the concept during the Hisoka vs Kastro fight.
+Episode 65 One of the most fascinating abilities in the world of H×H. The technical term for them is Nen Beasts as referenced by Abengane.
+But of course, we had seen this ability in action before, even if it didn’t have a name back then!
+Episodes 32, 40, 69, 95, 104, 120 We were introduced to the concept during the Hisoka vs Kastro fight.
 From there, we explored puppets of Tocino and Razor.
 But Morel was the M.V.P., he can not only create a lot of puppets but they are of higher quality than any other puppets seen in the anime.
 Though quantity-wise, the royal guards are at a completely different level.
 Episodes 86, 105 Also, an honourable mention for those puppets not intended for direct fights ft.
 Bisky and Pitou.

 Steal